GoogleCloudPlatform/opentelemetry-operations-collector/README.md

 You can also run the build commands inside docker:

 1. Run `make docker-build-image` to build the docker image.
-This will generate an image called `otelopscol-build`
+This will generate an image called `otelopscol-build`.
-2. Run `make TARGET=build-<package> docker-run`
+2. Run `make TARGET=build-<package> docker-run`.
-3. The specified package will be generated in the `dist` folder
+3. The specified package will be generated in the `dist` folder.